 There are plenty of ways to find a trail.
 You can snowshoe your favorite hiking trail (be sure it’s not in an avalanche-prone area), a resort with dedicated snowshoe areas (like these top 10), a wooded area, or even a lap around your local neighborhood park.

 You can break your own trail anywhere.
 So, as long as there’s plenty of snow, you’ll have multiple options.
 But, not sure where to go?
 Ask around your local winter gear stores or grab some maps when you rent your snowshoes.
-You can also call any resorts for location tips.
+You can also call any resort for location tips.

 For those new to outdoor sports, start with a flat trail so you get familiar with walking in your snowshoes and how much energy you’ll want to expend.
 Starting on somewhat flat terrain will allow you to get the hang of walking with your snowshoes on your feet.